lamtharnhantrakul/Google-AI-Residency-App/index.md

 - Push the envelope of Deep Learning in audio applications, such as developing a WaveNet GAN that feeds the rendered waveform into a realtime wavetable synthesier.
 - Diversify applications of AI to cultures and languages typically not found in neural models, such as those from my home region of Thailand and Southeast Asia.
 - Cross polinate machine learning with industrial and traditional design processes (e.g CNC milling, 3D printing as well as woodworking, pottery), for an example an RL agent that designs a musical instrument alongside a carpenter by using Finite Element Modelling (FEM) to simulate and iterate on the instrument's tone, or target frequency response, before physical fabrication.

-The following links are curated in the order they were presented in my Cover Letter.

 ## Extending Magenta's NSynth